We advise companies on drone legislation - from the mandatory course and operations manual to the final approval with the Danish Transport Authority.

 An operations manual is typically around 80 pages and is submitted to the Transport Authority.
 It must contain at minimum:

 We prepare all documents in approximately 3 working days.
-The Transport Authority then typically takes 4-6 weeks.
-If you have an urgent assignment, we can investigate expedited processing.
+The Transport Authority then typically takes 4–6 weeks.

 It is possible, but typically requires 20+ hours of work and a deep understanding of airspace structure and risk analysis.
-There is no guarantee of approval on the first attempt.

 We respond within 24 hours.
 It starts with a no-obligation chat - no commitment, no jargon.